 Creighton Law School provides a quality education which begins with the selection of a diverse, motivated, and accomplished student body.
-Each application to the Law School receives the personal attention of the Admissions Committee.
+Each application to the law school receives the personal attention of the Admissions Committee.
 Final selection of applicants to be admitted is made by the Admissions Committee, which reserves the right to deny admission to any applicant for any lawful reason.

 To be eligible for admission, applicants should hold a baccalaureate degree from an accredited college or university.
 There are no prerequisite courses for admission to law school.
 In addition, no preference is given to one undergraduate major over another.
-More than 35 majors are typically represented among the 135 students who enter Creighton Law School each year.
+More than 35 majors are typically represented among the 135 students who enter Creighton School of Law each year.
 While completing your undergraduate degree, we do encourage you to take courses that will strengthen your skills in writing, reading comprehension, analytical and logical reasoning, and public speaking.

 Creighton Law School offers three flexible options, leading to the Juris Doctor Degree: